Validation

 Writing fully serialized blocks to disk rather than persisting a fully relational model means Bitcoin Core must do more work when making its data available to wallets or block explorers through one of its interfaces.
 Bitcoin Core uses optional indexes to index and expose some of this serialized data.
 Clients can also implement their own indexing logic, for example to map addresses to transactions.

 Judging these tradeoffs is difficult.
 Based on the hardware and network connection, validation might already be bottlenecked by the CPU, disk IO, or network speed.
 Users also have different priorities.
 For miners, fast validation and block relay after initial synchronization could dictate their margins.
 Wallet users care most about not having to wait for blockchain synchronization and getting rich data from their node.
 Others might depend on pruning, since they lack the required disk space.
 It is unclear to me if a single implementation can excel on all these fronts, or whether there are some fundamental tradeoffs involved.
-Bitcoin Core should try to move the bottleneck further away from the CPU and disk: If performant hardware is available, the software should use it to the fullest extent possible.
+Bitcoin Core should try to exploit available hardware resources to their fullest extent.
+For most configurations, this should mean moving the bottleneck further away from the CPU and disk and towards network bandwidth.

 Written on May 19, 2026